-Graduate Funding
+Graduate Opportunities

-Graduate funding opportunities at EIT
+Graduate opportunities at EIT to solve global challenges

-Graduate Funding
+Graduate opportunities

-EIT Oxford provides fully-funded doctoral (DPhil/PhD) study at the University of Oxford, where students directly contribute to progressing an EIT project.
+EIT provides fully-funded doctoral (DPhil/PhD) study at the University of Oxford, where graduate students directly contribute to progressing an EIT project.
 These projects tackle global challenges through cutting-edge technology, offering graduate students the chance to collaborate with world-leading experts to develop innovative solutions.

 Students walking through the streets of Oxford